Marcus Sheridan’s 7-Step Guide to Creating Content That Sells

 - How their role is not just “sales” (it’s marketing too)

 Creating content shouldn’t only be the marketing department’s burden.
 When you teach all your teams how to participate and make a collaborative effort towards creating content, it can be a gamechanger.

 4. Create A “Learning Center” on Your Website

 Once again emphasizing the need to educate your audience, Marcus Sheridan talks about the importance of having a “learning center” on your website.
 Whether that’s through publishing articles or blog posts or videos or buying guides, you should be creating hundreds of pieces of content to go on your website.
 And their sole aim should be to educate potential customers and to answer their questions about the industry.

 This kind of educational content is what will drive sales.
-When potential buyers see that you know what you’re talking about and that your company is a trustworthy source of information, they’re more likely to buy from you.Stop losing money on PPC - Get your Free Demo of BetterMetrics today
+When potential buyers see that you know what you’re talking about and that your company is a trustworthy source of information, they’re more likely to buy from you.Take control of your ads with real-time campaign reports.
+Get Your Free Trial Now

 5. Teach Your Sales Team “Assignment Selling.”